Chemical reactions happen every day, from the burning of petrol in car engines,

 There are millions of reactions taking place every second of every day.

-Chemical reactions involve the production of one or more new substances called products.
+Chemical reactions involve the creation of one or more new substances called products.

 Word equations are used in chemistry to show the things that react, called reactants, and the new substances produced, which are called products.